Meet the Staff

 Assistant to the President

-Emily began working with HTN President Andrew Sievright in the summer of 2011.
-She is a recent BSSM graduate and is currently a full time student pursuing a BA in Business Administration.
+Emily began working with HTN President Andrew Sievright in the summer of 2011 while completing her Associates Degree in Business Administration.
 Emily spent the summer of 2008 in Mozambique, playing in the African dirt with the children at Iris Ministries.
 Soon after, she returned to Africa to visit Heroes of the Nation where she fell in love with the children and the organization.
 With a passion for business and a heart for missions, Emily has found her niche working for Andrew and assisting the HTN staff.

 Social Justice Interns